-Reasonable assurance is a provision that exists in the Texas Unemployment Compensation Act to protect school districts during the summer and other scheduled breaks.
-The Letter of Reasonable Assurance (LRA) is a written agreement from the school that an employee can expect to return to the same or similar job after a scheduled break, for example, in the next school year.
+Reasonable assurance is a provision in the Texas Unemployment Compensation Act that protects school districts during the summer and other scheduled breaks.
+A letter of reasonable assurance (LRA) is a written agreement from the school that an employee can expect to return to the same or similar job after a scheduled break, for example, in the next school year.

-Who should get an LRA
+Who should get an LRA?

-An LRA should be issued to noncontract employees, including substitutes, food service workers, teacher aides, paraprofessionals, bus drivers, and any other personnel who will not be working during a scheduled break but are expected to return after the break is over.
+Issue LRAs to noncontract employees, including substitutes, food service workers, teacher aides, paraprofessionals, bus drivers, and any other personnel who will not work during a scheduled break but are expected to return after the break is over.

 Consequences of not signing an LRA